What are the employment skills development programs?

 Who do employment skills development programs target?

 Young people participating on ESDPs are generally 15 to 17 years, but can be a year or 2 older.
 Given their focus on work readiness, ESDPs are not suitable for young people aged 14 years or younger.

 ESDPs are primarily designed to help young early school leavers to become 'job ready'.
 While not the primary target group, young people who are still enrolled at school but at high risk of disengagement, and for whom all other alternative education programs have been exhausted, may also participate on an ESDP.

 What are non-departmental employment skills development programs?

-Non-departmental programs refer to programs that are not funded or delivered by the Department of Employment, Small Business and Training.
+Non-departmental programs refer to programs that are not funded or delivered by the Department of Youth Justice, Employment, Small Business and Training.
 These programs may be provided by community-based organisations, other government agencies, corporate bodies or philanthropic bodies that run programs that include young people aged 15 to 17 years.

 Where can I find a list of recognised programs?